Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 ## Switching Programs

-With the last commit the binding is now supporting the reading and changing of switching programs.
+The binding is now supporting the reading and changing of switching programs.
 The communication between the binding and the user is done over virtual services.
 In the service list are now virtual services included.
 Every switch program service has now five virtual subservices.
 They are: <BR>

 | Subservice|  Description     |